ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Terminology
 ***********
 Level-0 names
   Intra-module names (regardless of introduction), which reside at the top level of its structured namespace, and which therefore cannot be subject to the *"dot operator"* of the module system.
-The only names that used to be able to travel across module boundaries.
+The only names that were allowed to travel across module boundaries.

 Level-1 names
-  Intra-module names (regardless of introduction), that have a single component (no dots), and carry a set of `level-0 names`_, which are individually accessible by the *"dot operator"* of the module system.
-It is these names that we propose allow travelling across module boundaries, along with their associated content.
+  Intra-module names (regardless of introduction), that have no sub-structure other than the associated set of *level-0 names*, the latter being individually accessible by the *"dot operator"* of the module system.
+It is these names that we propose allow travelling across module boundaries, along with their associated *level-0* content.

 Higher-level names
-  Intra-module names (regardless of introduction), that carry non-level-0 names accessible by the dot syntax.
-Note that while the heading section of Chapter 5 of the *Haskell 2010 Language Report* says:
+  Intra-module names (regardless of introduction), that carry non-*level-0* names accessible by the dot syntax.
+Note that while the heading section of *Chapter 5 of Haskell2010* says:

     Module names can be thought of as being arranged in a hierarchy in which appending a new component creates a child of the original module name.
 For example, the module Control.Monad.ST is a child of the Control.Monad sub-hierarchy.